 Style: The style of your roof should complement the overall style of your home.
 For example, if you have a traditional home with symmetrical features, a traditional-style roof would be appropriate.
 If you have a more modern home with clean lines and minimal details, then a contemporary-style roof would be best suited.

-In conclusion, the roofer damaged the air conditioner and now the author has to pay for a new one.
+The roofer damaged the air conditioner and now the author has to pay for a new one.
 The author is not happy about this situation.